-The Tunnel Settings dialog box shows IKE and IPSec parameters used by Orchestrator when building Site-to-Site IPSec tunnels from the EdgeConnect appliances to the Transit Gateways.
+The Tunnel Settings window shows IKE and IPSec parameters used by Orchestrator when building Site-to-Site IPSec tunnels from the EdgeConnect appliances to the Transit Gateways.
 No changes are necessary for these parameters.

 VTI Subnet Pool

-In this dialog box, set the Subnet IP address and the mask for the AWS subnet pool.
+In this window, set the Subnet IP address and the mask for the AWS subnet pool.
 Enter the subnet IP address and the mask ID in the designated fields.

 Any updates to the subnet pool configuration results in service disruption.

 You can have duplicated ASNs if you have a site with the same name.